barryclark/jekyll-now/_posts/2012-7-5-Twitter-Minitel.md

 A few months ago, I hacked a Twitter client to read my time line on an old Minitel.

 It’s fairly easy to do, the Minitel modem is bypassed by an Arduino that connect, via ethernet, to a Java based proxy running on the network.
-This proxy do all the heavy-lifting, it connects to Twitter using Twitter4J, it get the timeline, it filters out a lot of stuff (eg. don’t try unicode a Minitel!).
+This proxy does all the heavy-lifting, i.e. it connects to Twitter using Twitter4J, it gets the timeline, it filters out a lot of stuff (eg. don’t try unicode a Minitel!).

 Here’s the result…